Conception (video game): Reception

 Famitsu rated the game with a score of 35/40.

 The response to Conception Plus: Maiden of the Twelve Stars is rather mixed.
-On Metacritic, the game has score of 62.
+On Metacritic, the game has a score of 62.

 Legacy

 A second game, titled Conception II: Children of the Seven Stars (コンセプションII 七星の導きとマズルの悪夢, Conception II: Nanahoshi no Michibiki to Mazuru no Akumu), was released on August 22, 2013 for the Nintendo 3DS and PlayStation Vita, and August 15, 2016 on Steam.

 Remaster

 On September 17, 2018, Famitsu teased an article that would reveal a new Conception project.
 The next day on September 18, 2018, a remaster of the first Conception video game titled Conception Plus: Ore no Kodomo o Undekure! was announced to be shown at Tokyo Game Show 2018 for the PlayStation 4.
 It was developed by Spike Chunsoft and was released on January 31, 2019.

 On July 4, 2019, it was announced that the game would receive an English release on November 5, 2019 for the PlayStation 4 and Steam, under the title Conception Plus: Maidens of the Twelve Stars.

-The PS4 versions were criticized for having varying levels of censorship.
-A feature called Touch Communication was removed internationally, while the western versions received additional censorship.
-The PC versions were completely unchanged.
+The Touch Communication feature was removed from all versions of Conception Plus due to "various circumstances".
+The animation used during "Classmating rituals" in the western PlayStation 4 version was modified, but it was not modified in the western PC version.